Giovanni-Di-Fresco/data-analysis/readme.md

 p=pp.hierarchical_order(r,met='single')
 ```

-The function mst compute the minimun spanning tre and returns an Igraph object.
+The function mst computes the minimun spanning tree and returns an Igraph object.

 ```
 h=pp.mst(r)
 ```

-The function boo_t filter the tree bootstrapping the rows of the data as a validation
+The function boo_t filters the tree bootstrapping the rows of the data as a validation
 method.
 It returns a weighted Igraph object.

 ```